 Operative Risk Assessment in the Elderly; Cancer Therapy; Minimally-Invasive Surgery; Health Services Research; Occupational Safety; Diabetes; Obesity

-Dr. Martin "Marty" Makary is chief of minimally-invasive pancreas surgery and has pioneered new pancreas operations at Johns Hopkins, including laparoscopic spleen-preserving distal pancreatectomy, laparoscopic Whipple, and laparoscopic islet autotransplantation to prevent postoperative diabetes.
-Dr. Makary is among the few highest-volume laparoscopic pancreas surgeons in the U.S.
+Dr. Martin A. Makary is the surgical director of the Johns Hopkins Multidisciplinary Pancreas Clinic, the chief of minimally invasive pancreatic surgery at Johns Hopkins Hospital, a professor of surgery at Johns Hopkins University and a professor of health policy and management at the Johns Hopkins Bloomberg School of Public Health.
+He has pioneered new pancreas operations at Johns Hopkins, including laparoscopic spleen-preserving distal pancreatectomy, laparoscopic Whipple procedure and laparoscopic islet autotransplantation to prevent postoperative diabetes.
+Dr. Makary is board certified in general surgery and among the few highest-volume laparoscopic pancreas surgeons in the United States.
+He practices out of Sibley Memorial Hospital in Washington, D.C. and The Johns Hopkins Hospital and Johns Hopkins Outpatient Center in Baltimore, Md.